sighupio/fury-getting-started/fury-on-eks/README.md

 `furyctl` is a command-line tool developed by SIGHUP to support:

-- the automatic provisioning of Kubernetes clusters in a number of cloud environments
+- the automatic provisioning of Kubernetes clusters
 - the installation of the Fury distribution

 The configuration of the Fury cluster is governed by the `furyctl.yaml` file, which for the purposes of this tutorial